Many More Maps

 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

-It’s fair to say that when you think of Cornwall, the charming seaside county in the South West of England, you hardly think of it being full of famous landmarks.
+It’s fair to say that when you think of Cornwall, the charming seaside county in the South West of England, there aren’t exactly a million famous Cornwall landmarks that spring to mind.

 After all, most of the attractions in Cornwall are totally natural.
 We’re talking about its beaches, its hiking trails, and, of course, its stunning landscapes.

-But Cornwall, despite what you may have thought, actually has lots of famous landmarks!
 Some are natural, some are man-made, but all of them show off the best that Cornwall has to offer.
+Today, we’re going to find out what they are.
 I’ve also included a map of these great places to visit in Cornwall, to make your trip planning easier.

 I’ve been travelling in Cornwall for as long as I remember, and have explored a great deal of this wonderful county.
 That includes working my way down this list of landmarks in Cornwall!
 I haven’t got to all of them yet, but I’m so, *so* close!